 After checking into the hotel, you can actually explore the town of Kalampaka, and don’t miss the 9th-century church at Kalampaka.
 The church is about 15 minutes walk from the hotel.

 The tour includes visits to two of the six monasteries of Meteora.

 As the tour group was small, we got to know each other pretty quickly.

 Just came back from 2 days Delphi and Meteora tour arranged by Kosta.
-He gives such good service with fast replies and issuing of vouchers.
+He gives such good service with fast replies and the issuing of vouchers.
 Kosta gives excellent value for money.
-He is highly knowledgeable, caring and courteous.ery trust worthy.
-There were 6 of us going on the tour and on the morning of the tour, he personally came by and make sure we got on the tour!
-Great discount for the tour and we did save €’s by booking with him rather than direct with tour company or Viator.
-On the bus we met and became good friends with a couple that bought their tour from Viator and we could compare prices and services for the same tour in the same hotel.
+He is highly knowledgeable, caring, and courteous.
+Very trustworthy.
+There were 6 of us going on the tour and on the morning of the tour, he personally came by and made sure we got on the tour!
+Great discount for the tour and we did save €’s by booking with him rather than directly with a tour company or Viator.
+On the bus, we met and became good friends with a couple that bought their tour from Viator and we could compare prices and services for the same tour in the same hotel.
 Kosta gives excellent value for money.
-He is highly knowledgeable, caring and courteous.
-His English is excellent, he is very experienced, extremely helpful and proud of Greek history and Greek culture.
+He is highly knowledgeable, caring, and courteous.
+His English is excellent, he is very experienced, extremely helpful, and proud of Greek history and Greek culture.

 Astoria Travel (est. 1958)